 - Free Legal Help – Online / Telephone

 - What is a clinical negligence claim?

 What is a clinical negligence claim?

 A clinical negligence claim is a claim for compensation for personal injury (and financial loss) caused by mistakes made by the medical and dental professions.

-To understand what a "clinical negligence claim" is we must look at the meaning of each word in turn.
+To better understand what exactly this means – we should look at the meaning of each word in this definition turn.

-"Negligence" - for example: in the medical profession this means that a doctor acted with skill at a lower standard than that to normally be expected of a doctor.
+In the medical profession, negligence means that a doctor or other medical professional acted with skill at a lower standard than that to normally be expected of a doctor or other medical professional.

-"Claim" - this can be a claim for compensation for personal injury, financial loss or both.
+Claim can refer to a claim for compensation for personal injury, financial loss or both.

 There are many different types of clinical negligence you can claim compensation for including: